ayush11-ap/SPURTI/Backend/README.md

 - `mobileNo` (string): The mobile number of the user.
 - `role` (string): The role of the user.
 - `address` (string): The address of the user.
+- `roleDetails` (object): Additional details based on the user's role.

 **Responses:**